 Best for

-Readers who want the newest titles without paying per book
+- Readers who want newer titles without paying per book

 Pros